 In the world of universal design, convenience is a characteristic that meets all accessibility standards.
 This means the planning and building of physical environments are done in such a way that people of all ages, sizes, abilities and disabilities are able to benefit.
 Even though universal design is supporting use for those with disabilities, it truly benefits everyone!

-#5 – Tolerance for Error Here we see the need for the design to allow for an error friendly environment.
-Risks should be minimized, eliminating dangerous ramifications in the event of unintended actions.
+Here we see the need for the design to allow for an error friendly environment.
+Minimize the risks to eliminate the dangerous ramifications in the event of unintended actions.
 Fail safe features should be included where vigilance is not required by the user.